-The Company determined that the Lilly Agreement represented an asset acquisition as substantially all of the fair value of the gross assets acquired was concentrated in the group of IPR&D assets, which all were similarly identifiable assets, with no alternative future use and recognized the aggregate acquisition cost as acquired IPR&D expense in the consolidated statements of operations and comprehensive loss.
+The Company determined that the Lilly Agreement represented an asset acquisition of IPR&D assets with no alternative future use and recognized the aggregate acquisition cost as acquired IPR&D expense in the consolidated statements of operations and comprehensive loss.
 For the year ended December 31, 2021, the Company recognized \$5.5 million of research and development expense in connection with the consideration due under the Lilly Agreement.
-The \$5.5 million consisted of (i) \$0.2 million initial recognition of the Anti-dilution Right, (ii) \$0.3 million fair value for the 336,575 shares of common stock issued to Lilly and (iii) the upfront cash consideration for the license arrangement of \$5.0 million.
+The \$5.5 million consisted of (i) \$0.2 million initial recognition of the Anti-dilution Right, (ii) \$0.3 million fair value for the 829,995 shares of common stock issued to Lilly and (iii) the upfront cash consideration for the license arrangement of \$5.0 million.
 To date, no milestones have been achieved and no royalties have been incurred related to the Lilly Agreement.